plforacle/heatwave-aws/create-dbs/create-dbs.md

-# Create MySQL Database HeatWave and Cluster
+# Create MySQL HeatWave DB System  and add a HeatWave Cluster

 ## Introduction

-You can access MySQL HeatWave on AWS using the MySQL HeatWave Console (a browser-based interface).

-If you have not yet registered for MySQL HeatWave on AWS, you must do that first.

-After registering, create a DB System with an admin MySQL user account.
-A HeatWave Cluster is created by default when creating a DB System.
-Using the newly created MySQL user account, you can access MySQL HeatWave on AWS from a MySQL client or application.
+In this lab you will create a MySQL HeatWave DB System on AWS and add a HeatWave cluster to it.

 _Estimated Time:_ 15 minutes